mqtt-tools/mqttwarn/README.md

 ### `mythtv`

-This service allows for on-screen notification popups on [MythTV](http://www.mythtv.org/) instances.
+This service allows for on-screen notification pop-ups on [MythTV](http://www.mythtv.org/) instances.
 Each target requires the address and port of the MythTV backend instance (&lt;hostname&gt;:&lt;port&gt;), and a broadcast address.

 ```ini